Explicit extreme values of the argument of the Riemann zeta-function: Introduction and statement of results

 \begin{theorem} Let $f$ be an arithmetic function not identically zero, let $L$ be large, and let $h > 0$.
 For any $W > 0$, we have

 Here, $\vp(x) = \int_{0}^{x}(\sin(\pi u) / \pi u)^{2}\sd u$.
 In particular, we have

 for any $\xi > 0$, any large $L, T$, and any $W > 0$. \end{theorem} By this theorem together with a numerical calculation, we obtain that the limitations of large/small gaps of zeros in the method of Montgomery-Odlyzko are $\lam_{1} \geq 3.022$, $\mu_{1} \leq 0.508$ when $L \leq T$.
-This improves upon the work of Conrey-Ghosh-Gonek \cite{CGG1983}, who showed that $\lam_{1} \geq 3.74$ and $\mu_{1} \leq 1/2$ are limitations for the method of Montgomery-Odlyzko.
+There are previous works on such limitations in the method \cite{CGG1983}, \cite{GTTT2023}.
+Conrey, Ghosh, and Gonek \cite{CGG1983} showed that $\lam_{1} \geq 3.74$ and $\mu_{1} < 1/2$ are limitations of the Montgomery-Odlyzko method.
+Moreover, the recent work by Goldston, Trudgian, and Turnage-Butterbaugh \cite{GTTT2023} improved on the result on their limitation of small gaps to $\mu_{1} \leq 0.5042$.
+They also remarked that their method can be applied to the bound of $\lam_{1}$, which leads us to $\lam_{1} \geq 3.6747$.
+Our result gives an improvement on those results.
 On the other hand, Bui and Milinovich~\cite{BM2017} applied Hall's method \cite{Ha2005} to prove $\lambda_1>3.18$ under RH.
 Our limitation for $\lam_{1}$ shows that the result of Bui-Milinovich goes beyond the barrier imposed by the method of Montgomery-Odlyzko.
 Furthermore, we can also see that $\lam_{r} \geq 1 + \sqrt{2/r} - O(1/r)$, $\mu_{r} \leq 1 - \sqrt{2/r} + O(1 / r)$ are limitations of their method for $r$-gaps of zeros when $L \leq T$.
 This observation shows that the constant $\sqrt{2}$ in \cref{LGZ} is optimal.

 This paper is organized as follows.
 In \cref{Sec:RStGZ} we discuss the relationship between large values of $S(t)$ in short intervals and the gaps between consecutive $r$ zeros of the Riemann zeta-function.
 In Section \ref{Resonance method}, we apply the resonance method to $S(t)$ in short intervals.
 Combining this result and Proposition~\ref{ELBRTsiRktrk}, we prove Theorem~\ref{ORSi} in Section~\ref{Proof of Theorem 1}.
 In Section~\ref{Proof of Theorem 2}, we prove Theorem~\ref{LGZ} by using Theorem~\ref{ORSi} and the relationship between $S(t)$ and gaps of zeros established in \cref{Sec:RStGZ}.
 In \cref{Sec:Proof_UBMO}, we prove \cref{LGZMO}, and finally in \cref{Sec:limitation}, we derive the resulting limitations on large and small gaps between zeros that follow from \cref{LGZMO}.